SonalSavaliya/Fake-News-Real-News-classification/README.md

 ### Classification

-I built two models for classification: MultinominialNB and Logistic Regression, between these two, Logistic Regression performs well.
+Compared models for classification: MultinominialNB, Logistic Regression, Random Forests and LSTM.
+LSTM performs well, it has 99% accuracy rate for training and 93% accuracy rate for testing.